Farsightedness is having a harder time seeing object that are close than things that are far away.

 Farsightedness can be a risk factor for glaucoma and crossed eyes.

-Call for an appointment with your health care provider or ophthalmologist if symptoms of farsightedness develop and you have not had an eye examination recently.
+Call your health care provider or eye doctor if you have symptoms of farsightedness and you have not had a recent eye exam.

 Also, call if vision begins to get worse after you have been diagnosed with farsightedness.

 See a provider right away if you think you have farsightedness and you suddenly develop the following symptoms:

 Miller D, Schol P, Magnante P. Optics of the normal eye.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 2.5.